KenshiTech/node-ecvrf/README.md

 VERSION = 0.{draft}.{revision}
 ```

-Where `draft` is the IETF VRF draft number and `revision` is a number tracking this libraries revisions.
+Where `draft` is the IETF VRF draft number and `revision` is a number tracking this library's revisions.

 ## Naming Conventions